SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 14. Tez is a framework to enhance the performance to Hive.
 Tez is faster than MapReduce.
 Hive can connect to s3 and DynamoDB.
 Hive data can be joined with data in DynamoDB table using EMR DynamoDB connector.
 15. Presto is a in memory distributed fast SQL query engine.
 It is faster than Hive.
 It is sort of data virtualisation application; has connectors for various Hadoop applications.
 16. Presto is not a database, requires lot of memory...not good for batch job.
 It is good for interactive query.
+### EMR Security
+1. EMR has 2 types of security groups -
+- EMR Managed Security Group
+- Additional Security Group
+When a cluster is launched, 2 security groups are required to be selected; one for the Master and one for Core & Task nodes.
+User can either select default security group or can select select a different security group.
+A non-default security group isolates the cluster from other clustrs in the same account.
+The additional security group allows user to attach additional security rules without touching the EMR Managed Security Group.

+2. EMR has 3 types of Roles -
+- EMR Role - Allows EMR service to access EC2
+- EC2 Instance Profile - Allows EC2 instances in the cluster to access S3, DynamoDB etc.
+- Auto Scaling Role - Allows autoscaling service to add or remove nodes

+3. Custom Roles allows to achieve more complex requirement - i.e. attach roles to generate KMS keys to encrypt the cluster.

 ### EMR File Formats: